-Enjoy watching the sun rise over Rathlin Island in the morning and setting over the Causway headland and Atlantic ocean all from the comfort of the deck and large front garden.
+Enjoy watching the sun rise over Rathlin Island in the morning and setting over the Causeway headland and Atlantic ocean all from the comfort of the patios or the large secure front garden.

 |Nearest beach||Whitepark Bay 500 m|